deffie2/Gas/README.md

 ## Visualization Only
 Shortest_path can be set to `yes` or `no`.
 If set to `no`, the chosen algorithm is executed.
+After the algorithm finishes, a simulation will run.
+If you run `r` or `rh`, a frequency table of the total runs will also be generated.
 If set to `yes`, the script assumes the algorithm has been run previously and you wish to view the simulation of that solution.
 For `r`, `rh`, and `bs`, when choosing to run with yes, you will be prompted:
 ```bash
 What is the name of the dataset you wish to access?
 ```